 How to stimulate students to play an active role in society

-Creating an educational environment that inspires students to do the extraordinary and to make an extra effort, can be done through providing boundered freedom.
+Creating an educational environment that inspires students to do the extraordinary and to make an extra effort, can be done through providing bounded freedom.

 This video is about a group of students that made an idea from their regular teaching setting flourish outside the classroom.
 The video is particularly relevant for teachers who want to create the best possible environment for students’ extracurricular activities.
 It can also be used in a classroom setting to explicitly communicate the teachers’ expectations to the students – and what kind of support the students can expect from teachers and administration.

-1. How do you as a professor/teacher create an environment where students get an intrinsic motivation to pursue projects that are not directly credited in an educational setting ?
+1. How do you as a professor/teacher create an environment where students get intrinsic motivation to pursue projects that are not directly credited in an educational setting?

-2. How do you as a teacher/professor nurish the projekt and remove opstacles that interfere with the progres?
+2. How do you as a teacher/professor nourish the project and remove obstacles that interfere with progress?

 3. What kind of explicit challenges/goals do you emphasize in order to encourage the students’ work?